ultimate271/notes/sanderson/elantris/elantris02.08.sanderson.md

 “Ah yes.
 The school of creative misdirection.
 Very good, my lady.”

+## Sarene and Lukel discuss slavery in Arelon
 Two men entered the throne room to present their case to the king.
 There was little to distinguish them; both wore fashionable vests over colorful frilled shirts and loose, wide-cuffed trousers.
 Much more interesting to Sarene was a